yyc15/CMPT733_final_project/README.md

 ### 3. Machine Learning
 Modeling_Clustering_numbers.py: Hierarchical clustering method with numberical & categorical variables to subset the categories.

 Modeling_Clustering_text.py: KMeans clustering method with text mining for a deeper dive of each category.

 ### 4. How to run the Data Product
-Go to our [web page](https://yt-trending-video-analysis.herokuapp.com/) for a tour of your category of interest.
+Go to our [product](https://yt-trending-video-analysis.herokuapp.com/) for a tour of your category of interest.
 There are also hot videos to view for insparition.

 In order to run the web application on the local computers:
  * Go to ‘Web’ folder.